 First, a dental hygienist will examine your teeth and gums with a small mirror.
-If it’s been awhile since your last gum disease.
-If this is the case, your dental hygienist will pass this information along to your dentist so they can determine how to proceed., the exam may reveal obvious signs of tooth decay or
+If it’s been awhile since your last dental checkup, the exam may reveal obvious signs of tooth decay or gum disease.
+If this is the case, your dental hygienist will pass this information along to your dentist so they can determine how to proceed.

 The toothpaste we use at our dentist office is different from what you use at home.
 We use gritty toothpaste to polish your teeth so you can smile with confidence.
 We have a variety of flavored toothpastes for you to choose from, which include vanilla and mint.

 The dental hygienist will use a high-powered toothbrush to clean your teeth, so don’t be alarmed by the loud whirring sound.
-If you have dental anxiety, it’s important to remember that a dental cleaning should never hurt.
+If you have, it’s important to remember that a dental cleaning should never hurt.
 However, if you do experience pain, it’s important to let the dentist know immediately because this may indicate another dental problem.

 One of the last steps of your dental cleaning is for the hygienist to floss between teeth.
 This is an important step because it removes plaque hiding in between teeth so you can maintain good oral health.
 While flossing, your dental hygienist will also be able to spot areas where your gum bleeds.

 Bleeding gums is just one of many signs you could have gum disease.
 It’s important to schedule dentist appointments twice a year so you can catch oral health issues as soon as possible.
-While early gum disease (gingivitis) is reversible, the same can’t be said of periodontal disease.
+While early gum disease (gingivitis) is reversible, the same can’t be said of periodontal disease (advanced gum disease).

 Once you are done with your teeth cleaning, your family dentist will come in to do the final checkup.
 If no problems are found, you’re all set.
 You’ll be asked to set up your next dentist teeth cleaning in six months time.
 Teeth cleaning side effects include having a beautiful healthy smile.
 However, some patients may experience bleeding gums if there are other oral health issues going on.

-Dr. Kelly M. Giera DDS and her team are dedicated to helping you maintain a beautiful healthy smile by offering preventive dentistry services.
+Dr. Kelly M. Giera, Dr. Daniel Brystowski, and their team are dedicated to helping you maintain a beautiful healthy smile by offering preventive dentistry services.
 To schedule an appointment with our Troy dentist, call Mosaic Dental at (248) 528-2270.